-Where roads have been aligned or re-aligned, the marks placed in the alignment plans (APs and IPs), if undisturbed, must be used to redefine the boundary of the road.
-Wherever possible the marks in the kerb line on the same side of the road as the survey should be used, rather than the marks in either the opposite kerb line or in intersecting roads.
-The widths of the carriageway and footpaths should be added to the face of the plan (see clause 12 Conveyancing (General) Regulation 2018) in the format:
+Where roads have been aligned or re-aligned, the marks (APs, ASs and IPs see NOTE below) placed in the alignment plans must, if undisturbed, be used to redefine the kerb lines and building lines of the road.
+Wherever possible the marks in the kerb line on the same side of the road as the survey should be used, rather than the marks in the opposite kerb line.
+Alignment marks should, in general, only be used to define the road in which they were placed.
+Connections from marks found in intersecting side roads should not be used without additional corroborative evidence.

-(3.66 - 40.155 - 3.66) or (Aligned 3.66 - 12.796 - 3.66)
+(3.66 - 12.8 - 3.66) or (Aligned 3.66 - 12.8 - 3.66)

 Definition of non-aligned roads

-- 23 June 1920 to 30 June 1933 1.065m (42") square offset
+- 23 June 1920 to 30 June 1933: 1.065m (42") rectangular offset

-- 1 July 1933 to 30 October 1964 0.455m (18") square offset
+- 1 July 1933 to 29 October 1964: 0.455m (18") rectangular offset